FilippoVigani/Dota2AdvancedDescriptions/README.md

  - Possibility to revert any changes made at any time
  - See a live preview as you make changes to know how it will look like in-game!
  - Preferences will be saved in case you want to re-create the same descriptions!
+ - More to come!
+Feel free to leave suggestions as to what this application should do for you!

 ## Installation